BioDepot/fiji-clij/README.md

 #### Connecting using a terminal (Mac, Linux, MobaXterm/Cygwin)

-First, locate the private key file you downloaded in the previous steps (it will have a `.pem` or `.ppk` extension, and will often be located in the "Downloads" folder).
+First, locate the private key file you downloaded in the previous steps (it will have a `.pem` extension, and will often be located in the "Downloads" folder).
 Then, open your terminal application.

 For Linux and Mac users, if it is the first time connecting to the instance, you will need to change the permissions on the private key;